k-nuth/docs/content/developer_guide/dotnet/tutorials/memo.md

 save them to an external storage and cache them to avoid scraping every time.
 Then, it could be possible to modify the scraping code to start from a specific height, so as to periodically update, or monitor incoming blocks to detect Memo posts as soon as possible (see [SubscribeToBlockChain](https://bitprim.github.io/docfx/bitprim-cs/Bitprim.Executor.html#Bitprim_Executor_SubscribeToBlockChain_Bitprim_Executor_BlockHandler_)).

+## 2. Making a Memo post

+To make a post, a transaction must be created with an OP_RETURN output script with the Memo prefix.
+Once the transaction is created, its hex representation can be handed to the [Transaction constructor](https://bitprim.github.io/docfx/bitprim-cs/Bitprim.Transaction.html#Bitprim_Transaction__ctor_UInt32_System_String_); for the transaction protocol version, 1 is the recommended value.
+Once the transaction object is created, it can be handed to the [OrganizeTransactionAsync method](https://bitprim.github.io/docfx/bitprim-cs/Bitprim.Chain.html#Bitprim_Chain_OrganizeTransactionAsync_Bitprim_Transaction_).
+This will send the transaction to the BCH blockchain, where it should eventually become part of a mined block and permanently added to the blockchain.
+After a certain time, it should be visible as a new Memo transaction.